 I could feel the excitement bubble in my stomach, but it was also tinged with frustration.
-It felt like Jacob didn't put up a good enough fight, like he just handed him over to me.
-I knew I had won, but it didn't really feel like I did.
+It felt like Alexander didn't put up a good enough fight, like he just handed him over to me.
+I knew I had won, but it felt like I didn't.

 "I appreciate your consideration."
 Alexander stood from his seat and put the chair back at the table he took it from.
 "It was nice meeting you."
 He turned his gaze on me and extended his hand.
 I placed my hand in his and he brought it up to his face and placed a light feather kiss right in the center of my palm.